 Rinse your mouth with a generous amount of clean water, and smile in front of the mirror and see that white sparkle you got right there.

 The number of times to brush teeth

-Teeth should be cleaned at least twice in a day.
-First thing in the morning and especially before going to bed in the evening.
-However, if you can thrice a day is the best, as it ensures that any food residue is cleared away from the mouth.
+Teeth should be cleaned at least twice a day—first thing in the morning and especially before going to bed in the evening.
+However, if you can, thrice a day is the best, as it ensures that any food residue is cleared away from the mouth.
 Brushing three times per day will keep off bacteria and plaque from building up.

 It is recommended that teeth should be cleaned for about three minutes each time, spending at least 30 seconds on each section of about three teeth.

 Brushing teeth properly to enhances the overall health of an individual.
-Plaque, a thin white-yellow film of bacteria that sticks to the teeth is one of the leading causes of gum disease and dental cavities.
-If ignored for long, plaque and debris in between teeth can be a predisposition to tooth decay, premature ageing of teeth and eventual tooth loss.
+Plaque, a thin white-yellow film of bacteria that sticks to the teeth, is one of the leading causes of gum disease and dental cavities.
+If ignored for long, plaque and debris between teeth can predispose to tooth decay, premature aging of teeth, and eventual tooth loss.